TeskaLabs/asab/doc/asab/pubsub.rst

 The application publish periodically "tick" messages.
 The default tick frequency is 1 second but you can change it by configuration ``[general] tick_period``.
 :any:`Application.tick!` is published every tick. :any:`Application.tick/10!` is published every 10th tick and so on.

+.. option:: Application.hup!

+This message is emitted when application receives UNIX signal ``SIGHUP`` or equivalent.